maroon-scorch/Stars/README.md

 For each command object in the

 ## How to build/run your program:
-To build the program and start, run the following command:
+To build the program and start, run the following command in the root directory of the Project:
 ```
 mvn package
 chmod +x run